borica/voxy-word-count/README.md

 - Vue 3
 - Typescript
 - Vitest
+- Netlify (hosting)

 ### Preview
-To avoid the work booting up the project, it can be previewed at this address:
+To avoid the extra work of booting up the project, it can be previewed at this address:

 [Voxy Word Count](https://voxy-word-count.netlify.app/)